Teaching Landforms in 2nd Grade: Activities, Crafts, and Resources

 You've heard about directed drawing, but did you know that you can do directed cutting, too?
 In this activity, I taught students about landforms by cutting them from a variety of pieces of construction paper.
 We added labels and definitions afterward.
 This was an awesome calm activity that helped students practice their cutting skills. #cuttingskills #landforms #directeddrawing #directedcutting #secondgrade #secondgradesocialstudies #socialstudies

-Day 1: Cut and Create the Landforms
+Day 1: Cut and Build

 • Mountains